European Union Rule of Law Mission in Kosovo: Political context

-In November 2008, the EU accepted the demand of Serbia not to implement the plan of Ahtisaari through EULEX and to be neutral regarding the status of Kosovo.
-On the other hand, EULEX will be accepted by Serbia and the UN Security Council.
+In November 2008, the EU accepted the demand of Serbia not to implement the Ahtisaari Plan through EULEX and to be neutral regarding the status of Kosovo.
+In turn, EULEX would be accepted by Serbia and the UN Security Council.

 Protests

 On 25 August 2009, the EULEX mission was subject to violent protests, resulting in the damaging of 28 EU vehicles.
 Three Kosovo police officers were injured in the clashes which resulted in 21 arrests by the Kosovo police.
-The attack was organised by a group called Vetëvendosja ("Self-Determination") in reaction to EULEX's police cooperation with Serbia and its actions in Kosovo.
+The attack was organised by a group called Vetëvendosje ("Self-Determination") in reaction to EULEX's police cooperation with Serbia and its actions in Kosovo.
 There is resentment towards the EU mission for exercising its powers over Kosovo while mediating between the state and Serbia.
 Policies concentrating on crisis management, rather than resolution, as well as the pursuit of ethnic autonomy and its overly broad mandate over Kosovo's governance is at the stem of the discontent with the EU mission.

 Intermediary mediation

 Former Executive Mandate

-Before December 2018, EULEX had an executive mandate to pursue two operational objectives: a monitoring, mentoring and advising objective, providing support to Kosovo's rule of law institutions – specifically in the police, judiciary and customs areas - and to the Belgrade-Pristina dialogue, and an executive objective, supporting the adjudication of constitutional and civil justice and prosecuting and adjudicating selected criminal cases.
+Before December 2018, EULEX had an executive mandate to pursue two operational objectives: a monitoring, mentoring and advising objective, providing support to Kosovo's rule of law institutions – specifically in the police, judiciary and customs areas – and to the Belgrade-Pristina dialogue, and an executive objective, supporting the adjudication of constitutional and civil justice and prosecuting and adjudicating selected criminal cases.

 The mission implemented this mandate through the Strengthening Division (Monitoring, Mentoring and Advising) and the Executive Division.